Casting

 Rust does not do casting so this complexity is gone.
 Basically if you wish to "cast" you must do one of the following.

-3. Unsafe code can transmutate memory, essentially reinterpretting the contents.
+traits that allows one structured type to be turned into another. - Unsafe code can transmutate memory, essentially reinterpretting the contents.

 let a = 123i32;